Pachamama East

 Daffodil Mulligan

-Richard Corrigan is one of the Emerald Isle’s most successful chefs in recent decades, having scored Michelin Stars at three different restaurants, won Great British Menu three times, and been awarded London Restaurant of the Year four times in a career littered with culinary accomplishments.
-And now he heads up Daffodil Mulligan, an Irish restaurant with a grill and an oyster bar, as well as a snug subterranean bar with individual drinking booths…
+Richard Corrigan is one of the Emerald Isle’s most successful chefs in recent decades, having scored Michelin Stars at three different restaurants, won Great British Menu three times, and been awarded London Restaurant of the Year four times in a career littered with other culinary accomplishments.
+And now he heads up Daffodil Mulligan, an Irish restaurant right by Old Street station, with a grill and an oyster bar upstairs, and a snug subterranean bar with individual drinking booths…

 Lilienblum

-Daffodil Mulligan’s new neighbour Lilienblum has a menu that will probably first make you chuckle – there’s a ‘plate of tomatoes from far away land’ and bruschetta with the note that ‘it’s a very bad idea to eat this but there will be no regrets’.
-Those chuckles will soon turn to full beam, though, as behind Israeli chef and Miznon founder Eyal Shani’s amusing descriptions lies a seriously excellent Tel Aviv-inspired feast.
-On al fresco dining watch: while the interior is expensive yet inviting – with an open kitchen and counter seats – Lilienblum’s also got a mood-setting hidden courtyard terrace.
+Yes, ordinarily Comic Sans rings some very loud alarm bells.
+And yes, Lilienblum’s menu offers a ‘plate of tomatoes from far away land’ and bruschetta with the note that ‘it’s a very bad idea to eat this but there will be no regrets’.
+However behind Miznon founder Eyal Shani’s tongue-in-cheek descriptions lies a seriously excellent Tel Aviv-inspired feast.
+On al fresco dining watch: while the interior is expensive yet inviting, with an open kitchen and counter seats, Lilienblum’s also got a mood-setting hidden courtyard terrace.

 Gloria

-Gloria by name, glorious by nature, this all singing, all dancing Italian trattoria is guaranteed to give you something you’ll remember.
+Gloria by name, glorious by nature, this all-singing, all-dancing Italian trattoria is guaranteed to give you something you’ll remember.
 Even if that’s a mild, cheese-induced heart attack the next day.
-Giant cocktails in loud, maximalist glasses; a ten-layer lasagne; and a wedge of lemon meringue pie standing over half a foot tall.
+Giant cocktails in loud, maximalist glasses; a ten-layer lasagne; and a wedge of lemon meringue pie standing over half a foot tall are among this enterprise’s modest offerings.
 It’s the kind of place you’re going to want to visit at least once (or so say the queues around the block).

 Blacklock Shoreditch